Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex4-4.png}{fig:marker} {Marker.
-To jot down notes or thoughts (e.g., a to-do list), users can pick up a marker and write on any surrounding wall as if it were a whiteboard.} {Wall used for quick note-taking, with stylized strokes rendered to read clearly despite view changes.}
+\mySubsub{ Example 4: Marker} To jot down notes or thoughts (e.g., a to-do list), users can pick up a marker and write on any surrounding wall as if it were a whiteboard.